joshua-9402/cpet-140-final-project/README.md

       ./your-executable-name

 ### Mobile
-- Android: there is a separate repository for the Android version with appropriate Gradle/CMake setup; run via Android Studio or command line with SDK/NDK.
+- there is a separate repository for the Android version with appropriate setup and build instructions for both Android and iOS.
-- iOS: A separate repository contains an Xcode project; open in Xcode and run on simulator/device.

 ## Dependencies

 - sqlite3 (runtime + development headers)
-- ImGui (library or submodule; integrate with your renderer)
+- Hello ImGui
 - Optional:
   - libraries for platform windows/rendering (GLFW/SDL/DirectX/Metal)